 In prior periods, for performance unit awards issued to management, we utilized a Monte Carlo simulation prepared by an independent third party to determine the fair value of the awards at the grant date and to re-measure the fair value at the end of each reporting period until settlement in accordance with GAAP.
 The volatility criteria utilized in the Monte Carlo simulation is based on the stock prices' expected volatility.
 The performance unit awards were classified as liability awards as they had a combination of performance and service criteria and were settled in cash at the end of their respective three-year requisite service periods based on the achievement of certain performance criteria.
 The liability and related compensation expense for each period for these awards was recognized by dividing the fair value of the total liability by the requisite service period and recording the pro rata share for the period for which service has already been provided.
-Compensation expense for the performance units is included in "General and administrative" expense in our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our prior period performance unit awards.
+Compensation expense for the performance units is included in "General and administrative" expense in our consolidated statements of operations.
+Refer to Note 7.e of our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our prior period performance unit awards.